Azerbaijani animation: Republic era

+In 2018, the first professional animated series in the history of Azerbaijan was created by "Crambone" studio.
+The animated series called "Balta" (axe) was written and directed by Ravan Muradov and drawn by Amrah Niyazali.
+The 10-episode series was released on the YouTube platform and gained quite a lot of popularity on social media.

 Azerbaijan Animation Museum

-The Azerbaijan Animation Museum named after Nazim Mammadov was established in 2015 with the support of the Youth Foundation under the President of the Republic of Azerbaijan and the Ministry of Culture and Tourism of Azerbaijan and at the initiative of the Azerbaijani Consulate of Art.
+The Azerbaijan Animation Museum was established in 2015 with the support of the Youth Foundation under the President of the Republic of Azerbaijan and the Ministry of Culture and Tourism of Azerbaijan, and at the initiative of the Azerbaijani Consulate of Art.
 The museum is named after Nazim Mammadov, the founder of the Azerbaijani animation film.

 Nazim Mammadov has worked for the film studio named after Jafar Jabbarli for many years and became the founder of the Azerbaijani animation.
 He has also been involved in painting, graphics and illustrations to more than 400 children's books.
 The creation of the museum is aimed at educating young people about the history of Azerbaijan's animation.

+The museum contains a database on the history of Azerbaijani animation of the 60-90-s of the XX century.